 Connecting these devices to enterprise network raises number of security and capacity concerns with regard to both devices and the network.
 As you connect your personal or IoT device, it opens up organizations for social engineering hacks, phishing and injecting malware.

 Moreover, network capacity is also compromised when more devices are connected to the enterprise network.
-Also, the importance of Mobile Device Management (MDM) also rises with influx of such large number of devices connected to the enterprise network.
+Also, the importance of Mobile Device Management (MDM) also rises with the influx of such a large number of devices connected to the enterprise network.

 We look upon these security concerns in two ways in this article.
 The connectivity not only poses network security threats but can also harm the devices connected.
 Some of the security concerns related to devices include:

 Risks Associated With Devices

 An intruder can easily gain access to your data once you connect these devices to a larger enterprise network.
 Imagine your data on a mobile device being accessible to the outside person.
 The domain controller may also access this information without your consent, anytime.

 Let’s just think of a situation where an employee of your company has connected his smartwatch to your company’s network.
 Once he gets out of the company with his watch, he takes in the risk of enterprise data being lost along with himself, if the watch misplaces.
 An intruder or cybercriminal can access the data on that lost watch easily.

 Connecting your devices raises even serious problems like injecting viruses and malware into your devices.
 Once you connect your device, it opens itself up for extraneous entities to hijack your device.
 However internal entities can also inject these viruses and malware into your device, or intruders may implant them from outside.

 The practice of social engineering involves manipulating the human psyche in order to gain access to personal data.
 Connecting these devices to the network opens up a doorway into exploiting your psyche.
 For instance, your email information is used to send you malicious links that will intrude into your confidential information.